 Best Places for Beaches

 If there’s one thing Provence knows how to do well – it’s coastlines.
 From the dazzling shorelines of the Côte d’Azur to the secret swimming holes of Porquerolles, life’s a beach in Provence!
-My two favourite swimming spots are located either side (but seemingly a world away) of Marseille.

-Cassis is a lovely little portside town that makes the ideal base for a beach holiday.
 The Plage de la Grande Mer is a family-friendly beach located right next to the village centre.
 But if you’re up for a walk, Cassis is also the starting point for the Calanques de Cassis where you’ll find seductively secluded coves tucked between towering stone promontories.

 Alternatively, head to the beachside village of Sainte Croix to find the iconic Mediterranean beach experience.
 The petite Plage de Sainte-Croix is a popular spot in the summer months but outside of the school holidays, it’s a true oasis.